 This brings down the system cost and enables various neat tricks, such as:

 - modifying a live video input and using it as an OpenGL texture in real-time,

 - simultaneously displaying live video and compressing it to disk,

 - using up to 800MB of system memory for textures,

 These features made the O2 a popular choice for various broadcast studios, which continued using them until the death of standard-definition TV (they were most commonly used for titling, chroma-keying [e.g. in weather forecasts] and similar things).
 Due to the O2's large texture memory, it was also included with a few CT scanners for visualising tomography scans (the only other SGI machine with enough texture RAM at the time was an Onyx2, which was very expensive, large, and loud).

-At the heart of the O2 is the CRIME chip, which handles the memory, parts of the OpenGL rendering pipeline (everything except the geometry operations, those are done on the main CPU), color-space conversion, the processor interface (SysAD bus), and the interface to the I/O subsystem.
+At the heart of the O2 is the CRIME (CPU, Rendering, Interconnect and Memory Engine) chip, which handles the memory, parts of the OpenGL rendering pipeline (everything except the geometry operations, those are done on the main CPU), color-space conversion, the processor interface (SysAD bus), and the interface to the I/O subsystem.
 I/O to the outside world is handled by the MACE (Multimedia, Audio and Communications Engine) chip, which controls audio & video, serial, parallel, PS/2 keyboard & mouse, real-time clock, 10/100 ethernet, and PCI.
-The GBE (Graphics Back End) chip streams the graphics framebuffer from main memory to the VGA port.
+The GBE (Graphics Back End) chip streams the graphics framebuffer from main memory to the RAMDAC and out the VGA port.

 Another interesting part of the O2 architecture is the VICE (Video and Image Compression Engine), a special coprocessor that can be used to accelerate certain image and video operations (and even some OpenGL features).